• About

 MOUNTAIN ASH BERRIES

-A lesser-known wild herb, mountain ash berries (also known as rowan berries) are rich in anti-inflammatory compounds.
+A lesser-known herb to forage, mountain ash berries (also known as rowan berries) are rich in anti-inflammatory compounds.
 A traditional diabetes remedy, they may help regulate blood sugar.
 Mountain ash has also been used for arthritis, kidney issues, digestive problems, and inflammation in the mouth.
 Maude Grieve mentions using mountain ash as a gargle for sore throats.

 Here are other medicinal trees to explore.